dlespiau/blog/content/posts/2019-06-06-jk-configuration-as-code/index.md

 > configurations** — [Borg, Omega, and Kubernetes - Lessons learned from three
 > container-management systems over a decade][bok]

+This post is the first of a series introducing [`jk`][jk].
+We will start the series by showing a concrete example of what [`jk`][jk] can do for you.

-**tl;dr**: [`jk`][jk] is a javascript runtime tailored for writing configuration files.
+[`jk`][jk] is a javascript runtime tailored for writing configuration files.
 The abstraction and expressive power of a programming language makes writing configuration easier and more maintainable by allowing developers to think at a higher level.

-For instance, let's pretend we want to deploy a `billing` micro-service on a Kubernetes cluster.
-The micro-service could be defined as:
+Let's pretend we want to deploy a `billing` micro-service on a Kubernetes cluster.
+This micro-service could be defined as:

 ```yaml
 service: